 Due to a rise in the number of reported flu cases and other respiratory viruses, Riley at IU Health is implementing visitor restrictions to protect patients and prevent further spreading.
 View full details.

 Congenital heart disease refers to the health problems that come from having a congenital (present at birth) heart defect.
-Congenital heart defects are among the most common birth defects.
+Congenital heart defects are the most common birth defects.
 The heart begins developing at conception and is fully formed by eight weeks gestation.
-A congenital heart defect can develop at any time during those first eight weeks of fetal development.
+A congenital heart defect can develop at any time during these first eight weeks of fetal development.

 There are many types of congenital heart defects, and they can generally be categorized into three groups: